eddyog/timer-egg-swift/README.md

 # Egg Timer

-The following in app is a timer that will help you to know how you want your egg.
+The following app is a timer that will help you to know how you want your egg.
 Either soft, medium or hard.
 Soft = 5 min
 Medium = 7 min
 Hard = 12min